electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 The issue about endiannes and superblock version are solved.
 There is still a different number of inodes and a bigger file system size.
 But hey, who cares right?
-The steps in the previous section to create a new flash image and put it on the router are followed but the router is still stuck in a boot loop.
+I flashed it into the router right-away, repeating the steps in the previous section, but the device is still stuck in a boot loop.

 What are those missing inodes anyway?
 Maybe extracting the SquashFS file system manually will yield more information.